Fuels Must Meet Strict Specifications, But What Are They and What Do They Mean?

 Grade C1 Kerosene is the premium grade of kerosene fuel required for domestic oil-fired boilers.
 It is a cleaner-burning grade of kerosene and has a substantially lower sulphur content than C2 Grade heating oil.

 Grade C2 Kerosene is the regular grade of kerosene that makes up the majority of home heating oil as well as being used in industrial processes that require low sulphur content.

 BS 2869 compliant fuels supplied by Crown Oil include:

 The EN 590 standard is the European diesel fuel specification for low sulphur content diesel and describes the properties diesel fuel must meet if it is to be used in automobiles.
 This specification of diesel is the grade required by a diesel-engine road vehicle (DERV) and the majority of agricultural machinery.
 It is also known as Ultra-Low Sulphur Diesel (ULSD).

 EN 590 diesel is also designated to have bio content too – currently up to 7% by volume – usually FAME biodiesel.
-While this mandated in EN 590, BS2869 differs in that bio content is optional.
+While this is mandated in EN 590, BS2869 differs in that bio content is optional.